TanmDL/WATT-EffNet/README.md

 Point Operations per second (FLOPs).
 Additionally, we conduct an ablation study to investigate the effect of varying the width of WATT-EffNet on accuracy and computational efficiency.

-See AIDER Images Examples.png for an illustration of some AIDER class images.
+See AIDER Images Examples.png in the Figure folder for an illustration of some AIDER class images.
-See WATT-EffNet Structure FINAL.png for an illustration of our algorithmic architecture design.
+See WATT-EffNet Structure FINAL.png in the Figure folder for an illustration of our algorithmic architecture design.

 **(This github repository is updating in progress.
 Stay tune for more updates.)**